 - Image overlap (%) - desired image overlap percentage.

-- Attach additional viewpoints - optimize coverage of hard-to-reach regions of interest by generating additional viewpoints from allowed space.
+- Improve hard-to-reach regions coverage - optimize coverage of hard-to-reach regions of interest by generating additional viewpoints from allowed space.

 - Safety distance (m) - minimal distance for the drone to any obstacle in the scene.
 This includes all geometry presented in the rough model (including reconstructed trees, ground and the object of interest), no-fly zones, and powerlines (if the corresponding layers are specified).